 It originally opened in November 1878; Leeds Grand Theatre cost £62,000.
 It was designed during a backlash against the so-called “common” music halls and without modern disabled access in mind.

-A multi-million pound refurbishment package covering disabled access and facilities has resulted in substantial improvements for it’s patrons.
+A multi-million-pound refurbishment package covering disabled access and facilities has resulted in substantial improvements for its patrons.

 Passenger Lift Shallow Pit

-Officially opened by Leeds Grand Theatre Trustee Cllr Lucinda Yeadon, who is the Executive Board Member for Adult Social Care.
+Officially opened by Leeds Grand Theatre Trustee Cllr Lucinda Yeadon, the Executive Board Member for Adult Social Care.
 Lucinda has gained the reputation as a real champion for disability rights and underlines her strong commitment to ensuring Leeds is an accessible city for all.